ge9/win-console-tools/README.md

 # printcd
 print the current directory
 # pecho
-print the command line argument as it is
+DEPRECATED: doesn't work correctly with Unicode characters print the command line argument as it is (pure-echo)
+# wenv
+works like `env` command.
+Variable name should not contain whitespaces.
+If value contains whitespaces, enclose it in `" "`. `"` can be escaped by `""`.
 # startrun
 Executes the given commandline with new console window (use default terminal emulator).
 # hiderun